Heat Pump

 Incentives and Rebates

 Heat Pump Hot Water Heater (HPHWH) rebates vary by utility.
-See the chart below to discover the utility and state offered incentives and rebates for air source heat pump projects.
+To view current utility and state incentives/rebates for heat pump water heater projects, click the button below and download the PDF.

 Federal Tax Credit